emmafons/tap-notebooks-jupyter/README.md

-# TAP Notebooks
+# tap-notebooks-jupyter

-This repo contains Jupyter and Zeppelin notebooks that use the Text Analytics Pipeline (TAP).
+This repo contains Jupyter notebooks that use the Text Analytics Pipeline (TAP).
+The current version of TAP presents a GraphQL API.
+Some archived Jupyter notebooks in this repo call the previous version of TAP which was REST based.

-For workshops materials, please see the [TAP notebooks wiki](../../wiki).

 ### License